sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

    * - test_reference
      - N
      - Reference data for validating mlir tolerance (in npz format).
 It is the result of each operator
+   * - compare_all
+     - N
+     - Compare all tensors, if set.
    * - excepts
      - N
      - Names of network layers that need to be excluded from validation.
 Separated by comma